- What is a Hotel

 Thus, two of his three basic needs food and shelter are not taken care of when he is traveling.
 This is where the hospitality industry steps in.
 Before the wheel was invented, people undertook journeys on animals such as horses, camels, and elephants.

-However, there was a limit to the distance they avoided travel due to the fear of wild animals and bandits, and also because of animal fatigue.
+However, there was a limit to the distance they avoided traveling due to the fear of wild animals and bandits, and also because of animal fatigue.
 Thus, for the night halt, they looked for a place that could provide them with water, fuel to cook food, and, above all, security from wild animals and bandits.

-The primitive lodging houses or inns originated essentially to cater to the needs of the travelers.
+The primitive lodging houses or inns originated essentially to cater to the needs of travelers.
 The earliest inns were generally run by families or husband-wife teams who provided large halls for travelers to make their own beds and sleep on the floor.
 They also provided modest wholesome food and drinks like wine, port, Ale, etc, and stable facilities for the animals.

 Entertainment and recreation were also provided on a modest scale.
 All this, of course, came for a price.
 These inns or lodging properties were housed in the private homes of local people.